 The authors (co-authors) can count on transparency and respect from the pub-lisher and the editor while preparing the article for publication.

-ETHICAL RESPONSIBILITIES OF THE EDITOR-IN-CHIEF AND THE MEMBERS OF EDITORIAL BOARDS
+ETHICAL RESPONSIBILITIES OF THE EDITORS-IN-CHIEF, SECTION EDITORS AND THE MEMBERS OF EDITORIAL BOARDS

 They adhere to the Code of Conduct for Journal Editors.